 The Counseling Services Office is open 8:30 a.m. to 5 p.m., Monday through Friday.
-Appointments can be made in person or over the telephone at (978) 665-3152.
+Appointments may be made in person (by visiting Hammond 317), by telephone (978-665-3152), or by e-mail (counselingscheduler@fitchburgstate. edu).
 Students may also be able to see a clinician without an appointment during the daily Urgent Hour, which is from 2 p.m. to 3 p.m. daily, however, it is recommended that students schedule appointments in advance when possible.
 Counseling Services provides 24-hour emergency response to the university community during the regular academic year.
-The counselor on call may be reached by contacting the University Police Department (978) 665-3111, or by contacting Housing and Residential Services staff.
+There are also a limited number of same-day "Urgent Hours" daily, where students may be able to meet with a clinician without an appointment; students wishing to be seen urgently may contact the office and explain that they would like to utilize an Urgent Hour appointment, if available.